Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 Some seller agents like to be present for the appraisal to chat with the appraiser and show them the property.
 Some even bring comps to share with the appraiser.
 While the appraiser won't necessarily use the supplied comps, it doesn't hurt to make their job easier.
 Anything you can do to help the appraiser understand why you, the agent, believe the property to be worth a certain amount helps your chances of getting an appraisal for the right amount.

 Especially in areas where home values are rising rapidly, you want the appraiser to be looking at the most recent comps.
-In some markets, comps only a few months old will already be out of date in terms of current home values.
+In some markets, comps that are only a few months old will already be out of date in terms of current home values.
 You need that appraisal to come in high enough to get the deal done!

 Emotional Support